awslabs/ar-go-tools/doc/argot-cli.md

 [Focused mode] `ssaval` shows information about all the values matching the regex provided as argument.
 This information contains the kind of value in the SSA representation, the type of the values, its location and defining instruction (if available), and finally aliasing information.

 ### Ssainstr
-[Focused mode] `ssainstr` shows information about all the instruction matching the regex provided as argumnet.
+[Focused mode] `ssainstr` shows information about all the instruction matching the regex provided as argument.
 It will print all the matching instructions in the SSA and show their location in the source code.

 ### State
 `state?` prints a summary of the state of the tool including:
 - the path to the program currently loaded.
-- the path to the condiguration file currently loaded.
+- the path to the configuration file currently loaded.
 - the current working directory.
 - the function currently in focus, if any, or "none".
 - the number of functions in the SSA representation of the program.